US aid cut over human rights concerns angers Egypt - PakObserver

 As part of the crackdown, authorities have detained tens of thousands, most of them Islamist supporters of Morsi, but a number of prominent liberal and secular activists have also been jailed.

-Critics say the government is trampling on the country’s 2014 constitution, possibly the most progressive in Egypt’s history.
+Critics say the government is trampling on the country’s 2014 constitution, possibly the most progressive in Egypt’s history.—AP

-Egypt maintains that reviving an ailing economy, fighting Islamic militants and creating jobs top its priorities.

-Trump made no public mention of human rights as he welcomed el-Sissi to the White House in April.
-Many took the omission as a sign that the issue was not a priority for the administration.